Automattic/vip-governance-plugin/README.md

 Each rule can have any one of the following properties.

-* `allowedFeatures`: This is an array of the features that are allowed in the block editor.
+- `allowedFeatures`: This is an array of the features that are allowed in the block editor.
 This list will expand with time, but we currently support two values: `codeEditor` and `moveBlocks`.
 If you do not want to enable these features, simply omit them from the array.
-* `blockSettings`: These are specific settings related to the styling available for a block.
+- `blockSettings`: These are specific settings related to the styling available for a block.
 They match the settings availble in theme.json [as defined here][gutenberg-block-settings].
 Unlike theme.json, you can nest these rules to apply different settings depending on the parent of a particular block.
 Additionaly you can set `allowedChildren` to restrict nested blocks.
-Any role specific rules will take precedence over the default rule.
-* `allowedBlocks`: These are the blocks that are allowed to be inserted into the block editor.
+- `allowedBlocks`: These are the blocks that are allowed to be inserted into the block editor.

 The role specific rule will be merged with the default rule.
-This is an intentional difference from the prior two properties to prevent needless repetition of enabled blocks.
+This is done intentionally to avoid needless repetition of your default properties.

 #### Limitations